Category

 Monitor emerging threats

-The fastest and most comprehensive way to stay ahead of all the developing threats around the world is to use a threat intelligence system.
+The fastest and most comprehensive way to stay ahead of all the developing threats worldwide is to use a threat intelligence system.
 These advanced services pull information from thousands of sources—from local news to police to social media—and trained intelligence experts filter out everything but the most important alerts, so you can focus on keeping everyone safe and informed.
 When you have direct access to analysts, you can reach out for more details about the emerging threats impacting your traveling employees.

-"Duty of care is the responsibility of employers to safeguard against injury or other harm to employees while on the job or performing ancillary tasks like commuting or traveling."
+Duty of care is the responsibility of employers to safeguard against injury or other harm to employees while on the job or performing ancillary tasks like commuting or traveling.

 Ensure your business travelers are prepared for any emergency.